Pothos Wilting — Fast Diagnosis for One of the Most Treatable Plant Emergencies

 Prevention

-- Keep pothos away from direct hot afternoon sun
+- Keep pothos out of direct hot afternoon sun through unshaded glass

 Quick Summary